michaelthatsit/mod/50-52.5mm ball/README.md

 A: `rev1` is compatible only with 50 mm ball, `rev2` should work with any diameter within the range.

 Q: What's with the "bottom" and "sensor-cover"? \
-A: Sensor cover is required to print. `Bottom` is the bottom part but lower, it is optional.
+A: Sensor cover is required to print.
+Bottom is the bottom part but slightly lower, it is optional.

 Q: Can I print "magnets" version if I don't have magnets yet? \
 A: Yeah it actually is very usable even with magnets not inserted.